miohtama/hubot-open-webhook/README.md

 We use [Ansible Hubot](https://github.com/miohtama/ansible-hubot) role.
 Ubuntu and Debian servers supported.

+## Get copy of hubot-open-webhook

+Do this using Git:

+    git clone git@github.com:miohtama/hubot-open-webhook.git

 ### Local dependencies

 You need to install Ansible locally on your own computer first.